Uzumaki-Naruto07/Tamkeen-Ai/TamkeenAI_CareerSystem/README.md

 - **Interview Simulator**: Practice with AI-powered mock interviews and get feedback.
 - **AI Feedback Engine**: Receive personalized career insights and recommendations.
 - **Admin & Analytics**: Track user progress and system metrics (for administrators).

+## Job Application Automation

+TamkeenAI Career System includes job application automation features for multiple UAE job platforms:

+- Bayt.com
+- GulfTalent
+- Indeed UAE
+- Naukrigulf
+- Monster Gulf

+### IMPORTANT DISCLAIMER - LinkedIn Automation

+**PLEASE NOTE**: LinkedIn automation features are included in this codebase **EXCLUSIVELY FOR DEMONSTRATION PURPOSES** as part of a private competition submission.
+This implementation:

+- Is NOT meant for public use or distribution
+- Does NOT encourage violation of LinkedIn's Terms of Service
+- Should NOT be used in production environments
+- Respects that LinkedIn prohibits automated access to their platform

+In a production version of this application, we fully comply with LinkedIn's automation policies by not including any LinkedIn automation capabilities.

 ## Application Flow